+Mordi has grit, the type you hear about on TED Talks, a level of persistence born out of necessity.
 Ten years ago, he picked up an iPod Touch and started shooting his friends at school.
-It was a hobby, and he knew the low-budget gear would never produce the same quality as a DSLR, so he developed an edge: post-production editing.
-From once charging $30 for 12 hours of work, Ebuka has now had features in Vogue Italia and advises Adobe on their Lightroom suite.
+It was a hobby, and he knew the low-budget gear would never produce the same quality as a DSLR, so he developed an edge, focusing on post-production editing techniques.

 After a career in financial consulting in London, Sig directed her attention to blockchain technology and spent some time as a Solidity developer.
 Her work focuses on web3 because she believes in the opportunity for curious individuals to unlock their creative potential.
 Away from her computer she is passionate about long-distance running.